wp-plugins/facebook-feed-grabber/readme.txt

 = 0.6 =
 * Changed the functions used to display a feed to be in the class 'ffg'.
 I will likely leave fb_feed() indefinitely for the bulk of people who are just displaying one feed.
 Feed back on this would be welcomed.
+* Improved the handling of event dates.
 * Added [fb_feed] shortcode.
+* Added support for shared video links.

 = 0.5.2 =
 * Fixed bug.
 The page link displayed before the feed had an invalid link due to getting the page name instead of the page id.